DheerajMahra/star-to-joke/README.md

+😂 [deepakr-28](https://github.com/deepakr-28)  => Did you hear about the guy whose whole left side was cut off?
+He's all right now.

  😂 [DheerajMahra](https://github.com/DheerajMahra) => What kind of tree fits in your hand?
 A palm tree!

 😂 [Stackio22](https://github.com/Stackio22) => How do you organize a space party?
 You planet.